BowenFu/matchit.cpp-dev-history/2-First-Try/README.md

 ```

 Now we are all done!
-Open question is what happen if no patterns get matched.
+Now we have an open question: what happens if no patterns get matched.
 How can we implement a `default` case?